-- Large Cap Stocks- large cap stocks typically have a capitalization in excess of five billion dollars.
+- Large Cap Stocks- large-cap stocks typically have a capitalization in excess of five billion dollars.
 Some examples might be General Motors, Microsoft, and Coca-Cola.
-Large cap stocks are less risky than mid-cap and small-cap stocks, which also means that they tend to generate the least return (less risk = less return).
-The value of large cap stocks are tracked by two major indices, the Dow Jones Industrial Average and Standard & Poor's 500.
+Large-cap stocks are less risky than mid-cap and small-cap stocks, which also means that they tend to generate the least return (less risk = less return).
+The value of large-cap stocks is tracked by two major indices, the Dow Jones Industrial Average and Standard & Poor's 500.

 - Mid Cap Stocks- mid-cap stocks typically have a capitalization of between one and five billion dollars.
 Stocks of companies in this sector of the market offer investors the opportunity to invest in companies more seasoned than their small-cap counterparts, but they aren’t as large as large-cap stocks.
 The S&P 400-MidCap Index (MID) is the most appropriate benchmark for following mid-cap stocks and provides a value-weighted index of 400 stocks.